Puy Lentil And Coriander Pesto Bake With Sweet Potato Mash Recipe

 - Season with salt and pepper.

-- Peel the garlic and add it with the other ingredients for the pesto into a blender.
+- Peel the garlic and add it with the other ingredients for the pesto in a blender.
+Blend until smooth.

 - Once the lentils are cooked, stir in the pesto and add the green beans.